 Lifetime ECL (credit-impaired) RMB'000

-Palance at 1 January 2020 16,250

-Balance at 1 January 2020 Impairment loss 16,200 16,600
+Balance at 1 January 2021 32,850

-Balance at 31 December 2020 32,850

 Impairment loss 30,086

 Balance at 31 December 2021 62,936

+Impairment loss 132

+Balance at 31 December 2022 63,068

-(e) The balance represented the amount due from the Pixian Government in relation to the land development project located in Chengdu, Sichuan Province.
+The balance represented the amount due from the Pixian Government in relation to the land development project located in Chengdu, Sichuan Province.
 Pursuant to the agreement between the Group and Pixian Government, the Group is responsible for provision of funds to Pixian Government and management of the Land Development Project to Pixian Government while the Pixian Government is required to repay finance cost at benchmark lending rate of People's Bank of China, investment income at 12% per annum and project management fee at 3% per annum.

-As at 31 December 2021 and 2020, the outstanding principal amounting to RMB122,830,000 is required to be settled upon disposal of land by Pixian Government which is expected to be over one year from the end of the reporting period and is classified under non-current assets.
+As at 31 December 2021, the outstanding principal amounting to RMB122,830,000 is required to be settled upon disposal of land by Pixian Government which is expected to be over one year from the end of the reporting period and is classified under non-current assets.

-Details of the impairment assessment are set out in note 46.
+Details of the impairment assessment are set out in note 45.